r1chjames/CSWebReporting/README.md

 ### What is this repository for? ###

-* Woodheads Support is a web tool used at the three Woodheads Bros Ltd sites to provide features not available within Niche or EBS to the site personnel.
+* ASP.NET reporting tool to provide reporting non data held in ODBC connected databases

 ### Features ###